define-null/rebar-lock-deps/README.md

 rebar.config.lock and you will have reproduced what you tested.

 On master, you don't have a `USE_REBAR_LOCKED` file checked in and will use the standard `rebar.config` file.
+Of course, you can also use `rebar.config.lock` in master, if you want to have stable reproduceble builds in master as well.

 This approach should keep merge conflicts to a minimum.
 It is also nice that you can easily review which dependencies have changed by